BT-Gitty/FPGA-Display-Driver/README.md

 ##
 Display Driver uses DDR3 memory to hold frame data.
 A controller will read out signals and addresses for the memory to output data, both will read into the DVI Pmod.

-~~The MIG that interfaces with the DDR3 memory on-board is not practical to use without using its AXI interface, this is unfortunate as I would have preferred to implement it in pure HDL (block RAM is not large enough to hold the framebuffer).~~
+The MIG that interfaces with the DDR3 memory on-board is not practical to use without using its AXI interface, this is unfortunate as I would have preferred to implement it in pure HDL (block RAM is not large enough to hold the framebuffer).

-For some reason, I just cannot get a bitsream when block diagram for my MicroBlaze system.
-Will re-approach in RTL but with no frame buffer (demo by streaming hard-written data instead).

 I may try to interface with the DDR3 module without AXI in future.
 ##